Saltside/thrifter/README.md

 end
 ```

-Note, `Thrifter` will still count individual errors as described the metrics
+Note, `Thrifter` will still count individual errors as described in
-section.
+the metrics section.

 ### Pinging